fractalide/fractalide/fractals/README.md

   };
   /*fractal = ../../../../fractals/fractal_net_http;*/
 in
-  import fractal {inherit pkgs support contracts components; fractalide = null;}
+  import fractal {inherit pkgs support edges nodes; fractalide = null;}
 ```

 * Notes on the above expression:
-  * The `pkgs`, `support`, `components`, `contracts` and `fetchFromGitHub` are arguments passed into this closure.
+  * The `pkgs`, `support`, `nodes`, `edges` and `fetchFromGitHub` are arguments passed into this closure.
   * The `let` expression contains a `fetchFromGitHub` expression describing the location of the `fractal`.
   	* `owner` of the git repository i.e.: `github.com/fractalide`
   	* `repo` is the git repository in question i.e.: `github.com/fractalide/fractal_net_http`
   	* `rev` indicates the git revision you want to import i.e.: `https://github.com/fractalide/fractal_net_http/commit/66ad3bf74b04627edc71227b3e5b944561854367`
   	* `sha256` is a neat `nix` mechanism to assist in deterministic builds.
 To obtain the correct `sha256` try build your project with an incorrect `sha256` (change the first alpha-numeric character in `1vs1d3d9lbxnyilx8g45pb01z5cl2z3gy4035h24p28p9v94jx1b` to a `2`).
 Nix will download the repository and check that the actual `sha256` matches against what you incorrectly inserted.
 Nix will tell you what the correct `sha256` is.
 Copy it and insert the correct `sha256`, replacing `2vs1d3d9lbxnyilx8g45pb01z5cl2z3gy4035h24p28p9v94jx1b`.
   * Please notice the line: `/*fractal = ../../../../fractals/fractal_net_http;*/` This line allows you to tell nix not to refer to the remote repo but your local clone of `fractal_net_http`.
 Comment out the `fetchFromGitHub` expression and uncomment the above local repo clone path.
 When you publish your `fractal` upstream, ensure this line is commented out!
 Please use a relative path compatible with the above directory structure convention as it will work for everyone and we don't have to hunt for the correct folder.
 Just un/comment and go!
-  * The line: `import fractal {inherit pkgs support contracts components; fractalide = null;}` is where we import your closures into `fractalide`'s set of closures.
-Thus making your components available to everyone.
+  * The line: `import fractal {inherit pkgs support edges nodes; fractalide = null;}` is where we import your closures into `fractalide`'s set of closures.
+Thus making your nodes available to everyone.

-* The last step is to expose the exact components / contracts to `dev/fractalide/components/default.nix` and `dev/fractalide/contracts/default.nix`.
+* The last step is to expose the exact nodes / edges to `dev/fractalide/nodes/default.nix` and `dev/fractalide/edges/default.nix`.
 This is done in this manner:
-	* Open `dev/fractalide/components/default.nix` and seek out the `net_http_components` attribute.
+	* Open `dev/fractalide/nodes/default.nix` and seek out the `net_http_nodes` attribute.
 This is what it looks like:
-`net_http_components = fractals.net_http.components;`
+`net_http_nodes = fractals.net_http.nodes;`
-In this case there is no specific top level component you'd wish to expose so the convention `*_components` is used to indicate this.
-Whereas if you have a specific component you'd wish to expose then you'd name it as such:
+In this case there is no specific top level node you'd wish to expose so the convention `*_nodes` is used to indicate this.
+Whereas if you have a specific node you'd wish to expose then you'd name it as such:
-`net_http = fractals.net_http.components.http`.
-Why the `*.http`? well that's what the component is named in the namespace [here](https://github.com/fractalide/fractal_net_http/blob/master/components/default.nix#L5).
-Please notice the lack of the `*_components` when exporting a single component.
+`net_http = fractals.net_http.nodes.http`.
+Why the `*.http`? well that's what the node is named in the namespace [here](https://github.com/fractalide/fractal_net_http/blob/master/nodes/default.nix#L5).
+Please notice the lack of the `*_nodes` when exporting a single node.
-	* Regarding importing contracts, typically you don't need to import contracts, but there are times when you need a special contract which must operate on the public side of the `fractal` and thus usable across a number of `fractals`, say the [`net_http_contracts.request`](https://github.com/fractalide/fractal_net_http/blob/master/contracts/default.nix#L8)
+	* Regarding importing edges, typically you don't need to import edges, but there are times when you need a special edge which must operate on the public side of the `fractal` and thus usable across a number of `fractals`, say the [`net_http_edges.request`](https://github.com/fractalide/fractal_net_http/blob/master/edges/default.nix#L8)
-You'd use a [similar mechanism](https://github.com/fractalide/fractalide/blob/2312ac77fbb09f7a6cb2d29b79496a83aade3852/contracts/default.nix#L31) as above when exposing your contracts.
+You'd use a [similar mechanism](https://github.com/fractalide/fractalide/blob/2312ac77fbb09f7a6cb2d29b79496a83aade3852/edges/default.nix#L31) as above when exposing your edges.

 ### Incremental Builds